 “Keep it simple” is Jen’s mantra; “Don’t overdo it.”
 She advises sticking to one or two fonts, not a kajillion.
 Favorite fonts for holiday grandeur are Channel and other script-y decorative ones.
-The same advice holds true for overlays: just one or two will anchor a design nicely.
+The same advice holds true for graphics: just one or two will anchor a design nicely.

-Click in the color square next to “Color 2″ and the eyedropper will allow you to choose the same color as color 1.
+Click in the color square next to “Color 2” and the eyedropper will allow you to choose the same color as color 1.
 Now you have a silhouette image!

 Finally, Jen and Jaree remind you to tread beyond of the realms of Winterland.
-The universe of effects, textures, overlays and fonts from the main editing panel offer you even more combinations to create your greatest holiday imagery ever.
+The universe of effects, textures, graphics, and fonts from the main editing panel offer you even more combinations to create your greatest holiday imagery ever.